ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 - Naively leads to nasty control flow
   But monads and `try!` allow best of both worlds
-- Can miss context (e.g. stack trace), harder to pinpoint origin
+- Can miss context (e.g. stack trace), harder to pinpoint origin Especially if one error type is used in multiple places, when its origin is not unique, can be hard to debug

 Crash + supervisor
 ------------------